For the next few minutes, try to imagine getting a bad coffee craving in LA's early days.

 Within a year, local doctors in Chinatown, with help from a Japanese entrepreneur, sought to save and expand the French Hospital.
 Since 1989, it has been known as the Pacific Alliance Medical Center, and is still an active hospital (the hospital remained open continuously when it changed hands).
 Today, most of the patients are Asian; there are also sizable numbers of Latino and African-American patients.

 The Jeanne d'Arc statue erected in 1964 stands outside the hospital to this day.
 Nearby is an Angels Walk stanchion with a brief overview of the history of the French community and the birth of Chinatown.
+(I suspect it was placed in Chinatown and not in Frenchtown due to the presence of the French Hospital and the nearby Fritz Houses, built as a family compound by a French carpenter.)

 The city of Los Angeles just voted to landmark the Japanese Hospital in Boyle Heights.
 Would anyone like to help me convince the City Council to landmark the French Hospital too?